Sexual Abuse Lawyers Serving Port St. Lucie

-In most injury cases, Florida has a timeline for victims being able to file two to four years after the accident.
+In most injury cases, Florida has a timeline for victims being able to file two years after the accident.
 However, due to Florida’s new statute of limitations, anyone can file a sexual abuse claim whenever they want as long as your claim details the fact that you were 16 or younger at the time of the incident.
 This means that if you are an adult still suffering from the effects and would like to file a claim, you have that right.

 This new statute of limitations has helped individuals that have felt too scared to come forward.
 It is very difficult for children to seek help for these cases, and young victims often stay silent.
 This can be because they are scared no one will believe them, they are confused about what has transpired, or the victim may have threatened them with certain possibilities if they were to tell.

 The best way to make sure you qualify for a claim is to have substantial evidence to prove your position, especially if you are filing years or decades after the incident has happened.